IHTSDO/snomed-owl-toolkit/readme.md

   - Works on the command line
   - Uses MRCM Attribute Domain Reference Set for grouping information
   - Uses OWL Axiom Reference Set
-  - Can include FSN annotations
   - Support for Snomed Editions and Extensions
+  - Choice of FSN or PT annotations including translations
   - *For Java integration see RF2ToOWLService.java*
 - Classify Snomed
   - Uses RF2 to OWL conversion